mmondics/openshift-intro/README.md

     parksmap-cbc66fb69-dmnf7         1/1     Running     0          3m24s
     ```

     Once the `nationalparks` pod is `Running` and has `1/1` containers ready, the application is successfully deployed.
 However, the backend python application is only accessible from within the OCP cluster.
-It is exposed to the outside world, as you may have noticed from the output of the `oc new-app` command: `Application is not exposed.
+It is not exposed to the outside world, as you may have noticed from the output of the `oc new-app` command: `Application is not exposed.
 You can expose services to the outside world by executing one or more of the commands below:`

 29. **Create a route that exposes the `nationalparks` service**.